webgurucan/webgurucan/README.md

 # Senior Software Engneer

-Experienced Senior Software Engineer with over 12 years of expertise in Node.js, PHP, Laravel, Java, Spring Boot, Python, React, Redux, TypeScript, and cloud platforms such as Azure and AWS.
+Experienced Senior Software Engineer with over 12 years of expertise in Node.js, PHP, Laravel, Java, Spring Boot, Python, .NET, C#, Angular, React, Redux, TypeScript, and cloud platforms such as Azure and AWS.
 Proficient in designing and implementing scalable microservice architectures, developing high-performance RESTful APIs, and creating user-friendly interfaces with React, delivering robust solutions across FinTech, eCommerce, Healthcare, and Insurance industries.
 Demonstrated exceptional proficiency in optimizing financial systems for real-time transaction processing with Kafka and RabbitMQ, resulting in enhanced operational efficiency and performance.

-- 8 Years of MERN stack experience (MongoDB, Express, React and Node.js)
-- 8 years of experience in Java, specializing in Spring Boot and Apache Kafka
-- 10 years of PHP/MySQL development with Laravel, Shopify, and Magento expertise.
-- 6 years of experience in Blockchain Technologies like DeFi, DAO, Crypto, Ethereum, Avalanche, Solidity, web3.js, Smart Contracts (NFT/ERC20/ERC721), ICO/IEO, Exchange Platforms and NFT marketplace.
-- 9 years of experience building high performing presentations, layers, reusable components and performance optimization with React.js, Redux, Next- JavaScript, HTML, CSS, back-end with Node.js.
-- Built CI/CD pipelines leveraging Azure DevOps and Azure Kubernetes Service (AKS) for scalable container orchestration and automated workflows, reducing deployment times by 25% and enhancing overall development agility and efficiency.
-- Able to effectively self-manage during independent projects, as well as leading and collaborating with team members on often time sensitive, different time zone (PST, EST), challenging web & blockchain projects that require outstanding creative and technical capabilities.

-🌱 **Main Skills:**
-- Main approach: OOP, SOLID, DRY, Design Patterns, Microservices, SAGA Pattern, Data Structure & Algorithm, Problem Solving, Agile/Scrum, TDD, DDD, Monitoring, Logging, Metrics, Observability, CI/CD, DevOps
-- PHP, Laravel, Shopify, Mangeto
-- Java, Spring, Spring Boot
-- React, React Hooks, React Context,
-- Node.js, Express
-- DeFi, Dao, Olympus Dao, Dapps, Blockchain, Avalanche
-- Crypto, Solidity, Smart contract (ERC20, ERC721, ERC1155), NFT, web3.js, ether.js, NFT, NFT marketplace, Opensea
-- MongoDB, Mysql, PostgreSQL, DynamoDB, Google Apps
-- Azure, GCP, AWS, DigitalOcean, Heroku
-- Tailwind CSS, Material-UI, Bootstrap
-- GraphQL, Apollo

 <br><br>
 <!--